747 Crash Caught On Dash Cam

 Key Takeaways:

-• An American-owned National Air Cargo Boeing 747-400 crashed shortly after takeoff from Bagram Air Base in Afghanistan, killing all seven people aboard.
+• An American-owned Boeing 747-400 operated by National Air Cargo crashed shortly after takeoff from Bagram Air Base, Afghanistan, killing all seven people aboard.

-• Dash cam video shows the aircraft pitching up, stalling, and crashing in a huge fireball, despite an apparent pilot recovery attempt.
+• Dash cam video shows the aircraft pitching up, stalling, and crashing in a huge fireball after the pilot apparently ran out of altitude during a recovery attempt.

-• Initial theories for the crash point to severe weather conditions, such as thunderstorms and wind shear, or a potential shift in the aircraft's cargo of five army trucks.
+• Potential causes being investigated include severe weather conditions, such as thunderstorms and major wind shear, and the possibility that the aircraft's cargo of five army trucks might have shifted.

 See a mistake?
 Contact us.